News, Events and Results

 Watch the FameLab talk of our ESR Luis Almeida on the immune system and autoimmune diseases.
 Have a look.

-Great article by ENLIGHT-TEN PI Lucy Walker in Nature Immunology "PD-1 and CTLA-4: Two checkpoints, one pathway?"
+Great article by ENLIGHT-TEN PI Lucy Walker in Science Immunology "PD-1 and CTLA-4: Two checkpoints, one pathway?"
 Have a look.

 Youtube video explaining ChIP-Seq

 Our ESR Thomas Faux explains the basics of ChIP sequencing, a biochemical/bioinformatic technique to understand interactions between proteins and DNA on an epigenetic level.

 Application for ENLIGHT-TEN summer school on bioinformatics welcome